wendyvosu/number-guessing-game/README.md

 Approach Taken
 -First, I wrote out the game in pseudocode to detail how I wanted the game to function.
--I then decided to build the scripts necessary for the game to function.
+-Then, I decided to build the scripts necessary for the game to function.
 I built the scripts into each HTML page that required it.
--I then worked on adding styles to the index and other HTML files.
+-Finally, I added styles to the index and other HTML files.

 Unsolved Problems